Esfa016/EDAA_BACKEND/README.md

 # This application is built for ETHIOPIAN DANCE ART ASSOCATION.
-It is built using Express library, NodeJS, MONGODB..
+It is built using Express library, NodeJS, MONGODB.